• Facebook

 What is a Discovery Phase in Software Development?

 Discovery is applied not to misinterpret your vision over a product (which can be restricted to your preferences and experience) with the vision of your end-users, your target audience.
 This is why the idea of product discovery appeared as a call to go out of your offices and talk with customers, gathering their pain-point in real life.
-So, the value of the discovery phase of a software project is to avoid the risk of building the wrong app.
+Hence, the value of the discovery phase of a software project is to avoid the risk of building the wrong app.
 Wrong is the one that is useless for end-users.

 • How not to miss any requirements for my system?